dfranx/shadered-docs/source/pluginapi.rst

 		* "createitem" |rarr| parent is the `Project` |rarr| `Create`
 		* "window" |rarr| parent is the `Window` menu in the menu bar

-	:return: true if this plugin wants to add it's own items to the menu, false otherwise
+	:return: true if this plugin wants to add its own items to the menu, false otherwise
 	:rtype: bool

 .. function:: ShowMenuItems(name)